pegros/PEG_LIST/help/sfpegListCmp.md

     },
     ...
 ```
-* other navigation actions may be specified in the menu (referencing any row action)
+* other navigation actions may be specified in the menu (referencing any row action),
+a generic button icon menu being displayed if more than one option is configured
+(single button or button icon otherwise).
 ```
 "menu": [
     ...